CRISPRlab/CRISPRutils/README.md

-    -c  clean | BOOLEAN | convert XML BLAST results to .csv, removing 'Empty hits' -t  trim | BOOLEAN | removes hits NOT containing the text 'plasmid, phage, bacteriophage, or prophage' -p  predict | BOOLEAN | return aligned flanking regions from BLAST hit Accession numbers -x  remote | BOOLEAN | use when the previous BLAST query was made on a remote database (-remote option was used)
+    -c  clean | BOOLEAN | convert XML BLAST results to .csv, removing 'Empty hits' -t  trim | BOOLEAN | removes hits NOT containing the text 'plasmid, phage, bacteriophage, or prophage' -p  predict | BOOLEAN | return aligned flanking regions from BLAST hit Accession numbers -l  local | BOOLEAN | use when the previous BLAST query was made on a local database (-remote option was not used)
 ```

 ### Examples